 Initial population generation based on the TSHA

 The initial population of our GA is generated based on the TSHA.
 In the following, we first describe the TSHA.
 The first stage of the TSHA solves the PSSP.
 In a project with flexible structures, choosing different activities for implementation results in different resource usages.
 If there are many implemented activities with relatively small resource requirements, then there may be much adjustment space when constructing the schedule, such that the total resource usage is highly leveled.
-Therefore, in this stage, for each triggered choice e, we select activity i to be implemented from the optional activity set Qe according to the minimum resource requirement rule, i.e., i=argmini∈Qek=1K(rik+rjk), j∈Bi.
+Therefore, in this stage, for each triggered choice e, we select activity i to be implemented from the optional activity set Qe according to the minimum resource requirement rule, i.e., i=argmini∈Qek=1K(rik+j∈Birjk).
 It can be seen that the resource requirement of each activity and its dependent activities in Qe is taken as the priority value.
 When a choice e is triggered, the activity with the smallest priority value in Qe is selected for implementation.
 If multiple activities have the same priority value, the activity with the smallest duration is selected.
 If there is still a tie, the activity with the smallest activity number is selected.

 In the flexible project structure, the implementations of optional activities and dependent activities are related.
 As long as the optional activities to be performed are determined according to the priority rule, the dependent activities to be performed are also executed.
 Then the precedence relationships between these activities are determined accordingly.
 This leads to a fixed project structure.